aallahyar/Fast_Fisher_Exact_Test/README.md

 `[pval_left_tail, pval_right_tail] = FastFisherExactTest(a, b, c, d)`

 ### Known Bugs
 In my tests, I could identify 1e-10 difference between my implementation and Matlab.
 I think it is due to round-off errors.
-An script is provided in "testcode.m" to compare results with Matlab.
+A script is provided in "testcode.m" to compare results with Matlab.